 After the infamous car accident involving a good Samaritan in 2008, California’s good Samaritan law changed once and for all.
 In its 2008 ruling, the California Supreme Court upheld that as long as a rescuer renders medical or nonmedical care or assistance at the scene of a car accident and does so in good faith, that person cannot be held liable for injuries or damages resulting from his or her actions.

-Therefore, if you are represented by an experienced car accident attorney in Los Angeles County, rendering medical or non-medical aid at the scene of a car crash cannot make you liable for the victim’s injuries.
+Therefore, if you are represented by an experienced car accident attorney in Los Angeles, rendering medical or non-medical aid at the scene of a car crash cannot make you liable for the victim’s injuries.
 If a car accident victim is trying to hold you liable for his/her injuries after you attempted to helped him or her at the scene of a car accident, consult with our lawyers at Compass Law Group, P.C.
 Call our offices at (800) 602-4010 to get a free consultation.